SQ4007-2025/website/notes/notes_1.md

 -   The basic building blocks of programming including functions, conditionals, loops, and variables.
 -   How to build a project in Scratch.

-This was CS50!
+That's it!
 Welcome aboard!
 See you next time!